 Treatment and Interventions

 So, to summarize, I practice from the Gottman Method Couples Therapy model, a research-based, structured, and goal-oriented approach.
 The first three sessions are assessment only.
 We begin treatment and interventions in Session 4.
-Then we work on conflict, friendship, and meaning.

 Making Relationships Work